 Mr. Chairman: There are very many hon.
 Members who anxious to speak, and therefore, I am a bit strict.
 I would request the hon.
-Member bring his remarks to a close.
+Member to bring his remarks to a close.

-Dr. Lanka Sundaram (Visakhapat-I have, despite illness, decided to intervene in this debate, as a result of a statement made yesterday by my hon. friend Swami Ramananda Tirtha, in the course of which he made a reference to me and my attitude to the problems of Hyderabad.
-He said that I am free lancer, and as such apparently he tried to imply that I can run helterskelter in regard to my views with reference to the fortunes of his State.
-I submit that my honof his State.
-I submit that my non-friend Swami Ramananda Tirtha has been less than fair to me either perbeen less than fair to me either personally or in my capacity as the President of the All India Linguistic States Conference.
-Everybody in this House and also outside knows the remorselessly consistent manner in which I individually, and in my capacity as the president of the organisation for the linguistic division of the country have declared that there is no alternative to the immediate dismemberment. tive to the immediate dismemberment of the Hyderabad State, accompanied by the deposition of the Nizam who is by the deposition of the Nizam who is now called the Rajpramukh.
+Or.
+Lanka Sundaram (Visakhapatnam): I have, despite illness, decided to intervene in this debate, as a result of a statement made yesterday by my hon, friend Swami Ramananda Tirtha, in the course of which he made a reference to me and my attitude to the problems of Hyderabad.
+He said that I am free lancer, and as such apparently he tried to imply that I can run helterskelter in regard to 'my views with reference to the fortunes of his State.
+I submit that my hon, friend Swami Ramananda Tirtha has been less than fair to me either personally or in my capacity as the President of the All India Linguistic States Conference.
+Everybody in this House and also outside knows the remorselessly consistent manner in which I individually, and in my capacity as the president of the organisation for the linguistic division of the country have declared that there is no alternative to the immediate dismembarment of the Hyderabad State, accompanied by the deposition of the Nizam who is now called the Rajpramukh.
 If my hon, friend Swami Ramananda Tirtha has any more doubts about it-I dare say he knows it himself personally-very soon we are coming to his own city, where our All-India conference is scheduled to meet.
 Actually, it is not I who is a free lancer, but my hon, friend opposite.
-I know something about the affairs of the Hyderabad State Congress; long before the police action, it was my house in New police action, it was my house in New Delhi which was the heaven of the Hyderabad State Congress, which had then no friends.
-My hon friend knows also that I was co-opted as a member of the committee of action of the Hyderabad State Congress, long. long before the police action.
+I know something about the affairs of the Hyderabad State Congress; long before the police action, it was my house in New Delhi which was the heaven of the Hyderabad State Congress, which had then no friends.
+My hon, friend knows also that I was co-opted as a member of the committee of action of the Hyderabad State Congress, long. long before the police action.
 Here I have noted down how the freelancing effect is not on me, but on the opposite side.
 I know my hon. friend Swami Ramananda Tirtha is very fond of a particular colour, saffron, but his saffron assumes the multi coloured phase of a rainbow, when it is exposed to the glare of positional politics.
 Before the police action, Swamiji and some of his colleagues, along with some of us who did not belong to the State, but who were anxious to hasten the freedom movement in that State, and incidentally also the freedom movement in this country, were completely and irrevocably committed to the disintegration of the Hyderabad State as well as the deposition of the Nizam.
 In fact, my hon, friend of the State Congress in 1950...